RiverPhillips/kpoll-tcp-server/README.md

-# KQueue TCP Server
+# TCP Server

-This is a simple TCP server that uses the KQueue API to handle multiple connections.
+This is a simple TCP server that uses KQueue, and Epoll to handle multiple connections.

 ## Usage